 You are just as likely to see Norway’s buses and trains packed with people holding winter sports gear in the summer as you are during the colder months.
 That’s because Norwegian cross-country skiing enthusiasts dust off their roller skis when there’s no longer any snow to practice on.
 Prepare to see scores of determined Norwegians powering up and down hilly roads!

 There’s nothing like watching a bit of crime on the telly to get into the Easter spirit, right?
 In Norway, reading or watching modern or classic detective series has become an integral part of the holidays.
 The tradition is said to have started rather sensationally in the 1920s.

-Also, students wear the same pair of red dungarees during the entire month and are not supposed to wash them.
-The whole thing climaxes on the National Day, where the red russe-students often walk in the parade looking suspiciously worn out.
+Foreign fans of the SKAM cult TV series may already know that Norwegian high-school students are crazy about buses.
+In Olso and Bergen’s more prosperous neighbourhoods students group together to buy a bus, bling it up in their final year and drive it around while partying during their graduation celebrations.
+Graduating students also wear the same pair of red dungarees during the entire month of festivities and are not supposed to wash them.
+The whole thing climaxes on Norwegian Constitution Day, when the red russe-students often walk in the parade looking suspiciously worn out.

 Norway’s prices are undeniably high compared to most other countries.
 For example a pint of beer in Oslo will cost around £9/$12.
 However, Norwegians are also paid some of the highest average wages in the world, so it sort of evens out.
 It also has the nice added benefit of making almost everywhere else seem pleasantly inexpensive.